 The Orbi features a full web interface and includes all basic and advanced network settings for those who want to customize their system.
 There’s also an optional Orbi mobile app for mobile users.

-The Alien uses the mobile app primarily, therefore, has a limited amount of network settings and features.
+The Alien uses the mobile app primarily and has a limited amount of network settings and features.
 It has a simple one-page web interface where you can turn a few settings on or off.

 Ultimately, the Orbi Wi-Fi 6 has all the elements present in previous Orbi systems, including a paid online protection feature called Armor and a robust parental control feature via Circle by Disney.